Email Manager is a SharePoint Framework (SPFx) App that extends the standard SharePoint Online, SharePoint 2019 and Teams functionality for emails.

 See all features below

-Before presenting the features of SLIM Companion Email Manager it is important to understand the capabilities of out-of-the-box SharePoint.
-In short, standard SharePoint provides a poor email management solution.
 Emails are stored as regular documents in document libraries without email metadata.
-As a result users cannot sort emails by received date or group emails by conversation.
-The file names in most cases will be based on the email subject.
+As a result users cannot sort emails by sent date or group emails by conversation.
+The file names will be based on the email subject.
 Email replies are named with a sequence number e.g. subject (1).msg resulting in meaningless file names.
 This simple naming mechanism also introduces a risk that emails are overwritten by other users even though they contain different content.

-SharePoint Online (Office 365) provides email previewing capabilities by using Office Web apps to generate a PDF version of the email.
-The PDF rendition sometimes does not show all the textual and/or graphical content.
-Email attachment names are shown but they cannot be opened.
-Users need to download the email to their computer and then open the email using a mail client before they can access the attachment.
+It typically takes multiple seconds to preview an email with the standard viewer.
+The names of email attachments are shown but the attachments cannot be opened.
+Users need to download the email to their computer and then open the email using a mail client (e.g. Outlook) before they can access the attachment.
 This is not always possible.
-For example, opening an msg email on an macOS (OS X) client, an iPad or a computer without Outlook.
+For example, opening an msg email on a macOS (OS X) client, an iPad or a computer without Outlook.
 For some organizations downloading attachments is not acceptable because potentially sensitive content ends up on local computers.

 Email Manager in-depth